bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 Universal Basic Income (UBI) as an instrument to steer clear of a _Hunger Games_-style future in which a small elite is catered to by an army of robots while the rest of the population is suppressed by that same army.
-Add a bit of CRISPR-aided genetic engineering and a dystopic vision of the future indeed appears to be revealed.
+Add a bit of CRISPR-aided, AI brain-powered genetic engineering and the vision of the future that is unveiled indeed appears dystopic.

 What such visions of the future fail to take into account are the _other_ existential threats that early twenty-first-century civilization is facing,